bertofurth/Seagate-Central-Utils/screen/README-screen.md

 or

     screen -x my-session

+You can even establish another ssh session from another client and have that other client connect to the **same** screen session.
+That is, you can have multiple clients watching what's going on in a particular terminal session at the same time.

-I would suggest trying to find a good instructional video describing how to use GNU screen as reading about it does not do it justice.
+I would suggest trying to find a good instructional **video** describing how to use GNU screen as reading about it does not do it justice.